Model building using HydroMT Delft3D FM#

 --help Show this message and exit.

-We can see that there are two required arguments for building a model: MODEL describing the type of model to build, and MODEL_ROOT which is the root path of the model.
-Additionally, a HydroMT configuration file can be used using either -i or --config, a data catalog using either -d or --data and region settings using -r or --region.
+We can see that there are two required arguments for building a model: MODEL, which describes the type of model to build, and MODEL_ROOT, which is the root path of the model.
+Additionally, a HydroMT configuration file can be specified using either -i or --config, a data catalog using either -d or --data, and region settings using -r or --region.
 Both the configuration file and the data catalog will be explained in greater detail in this notebook.

 NOTE: In the current version of HydroMT Delft3D FM, no region settings are required when building a model.